Be a Dig Hero

 Visit BeADigHeroTexas.com to learn more.

-One phone call to 811 from anywhere in Texas will route your call to Texas 811, which will alert owners of pipelines, telecommunication cables and power lines to mark their buried assets within at least 48 hours, Monday through Friday, except holidays, of the request.
+One phone call to 811 from anywhere in Texas will route your call to Texas 811, which will alert owners of pipelines, telecommunication cables and power lines to mark their buried facilities within at least 48 hours, excluding weekends and holidays, of the request.
 There’s no charge to you for this service.

 You can submit a ticket to Texas 811 by dialing 811 on your phone, or visiting them online at texas811.org.

-Requests usually take less than five minutes but remember that you must call at least 48 hours, Monday through Friday, except holidays, before starting your project to give utility companies enough time to mark their lines.
+Requests usually take less than five minutes, but remember that you must contact them at least 48 hours, excluding weekends and holidays, before starting your project to give utility companies enough time to mark lines.

 call before you dig flag marker color meaning